slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ![image-20200519222239619](/assets/images/htb-writeup-travel/image-20200519222239619.png)

-We're able to pull a list of users from the LDAP server:
+We're now able to pull a list of users from the LDAP server:

 ![image-20200519222401264](/assets/images/htb-writeup-travel/image-20200519222401264.png)